pushpesh-zuzu/localists-python-credit_score/README.md

-this is pyhon repo to predict the credit scroes usi ML
+this is pyhon repo to predict the credit scroes usi ML and some prediction techniques..